ministryofjustice/security-guidance/docs/secure-email-transfer-guide.md

 Ensure that any service capable of sending and receiving email uses enforced TLS to encrypt messages:

--   The Ministry of Justice \(MoJ\) **should** always use the latest version of TLS.
+-   The always use the latest version of TLS.
--   TLS **shall** always be used when sending to `gov.uk` domains.
+-   TLS always be used when sending to `gov.uk` domains.
--   Any MoJ domains that do not support TLS **shall** be documented in an exceptions list, and an exception rule authorised by the DNS provider.
+-   Any domains that do not support TLS be documented in an exceptions list, and an exception rule authorised by the DNS provider.
 Refer to the [Email Authentication Guide](email-authentication-guide.md) for DNS provider contact details.
 -   Where mandatory TLS encryption is not suitable:
     -   Use certificates from Certificate Authorities, making sure they are always valid and use strong encryption, algorithms, and key lengths.
     -   Use [Secure Multipurpose Internet Mail Extension \(S/MIME\)](https://en.wikipedia.org/wiki/S/MIME), as it signs and encrypts email data before it is transmitted.
--   If you operate an internet-facing email service, you **shall** buy and manage appropriate TLS certificates from the [Digital Marketplace](https://www.digitalmarketplace.service.gov.uk/).
+-   If you operate an internet-facing email service, you buy and manage appropriate TLS certificates from the [Digital Marketplace](https://www.digitalmarketplace.service.gov.uk/).

 The [Information Classification Handling and Security Guide](information-classification-handling-and-security-guide.md) offers further advice on encrypting email communications.
 This includes protecting data at rest, and data in transit.